Boolean valued models, presheaves, and \'etal\'e spaces: Preliminaries on Boolean algebras, partial orders, topological spaces, compactifications

 We are interested in comparing the above types of maximal filters and understand when these maximal filters define the same ``compactification''.
-We now show that: \begin{itemize} \item\textbf{For any $(X,\tau)$, maximal filters on $\RO(X)$ naturally correspond to maximal filters of open sets:} assume towards a contradiction that some maximal filter $F$ on $\RO(X)$ admits two incompatible extensions $F_0,F_1$ to maximal filters on $\mathcal{O}(X)$.
+We now show that: \begin{itemize} \item\textbf{For any $(X,\tau)$, maximal filters on $\RO(X)$ naturally correspond to maximal filters of open sets:} assume towards a contradiction that some maximal filter $F$ on $\RO(X)$ admits two incompatible extensions $F_0,F_1$ to maximal filters on $\mathcal{O}(X)^+$.
 If any elements of $F_0$ intersects any elements of $F_1$, $F_0\cup F_1$ is a prefilter strictly containing both of them.
 Hence there are $U_i\in F_i$ such that $U_0\cap U_1$ is empty.
 This occurs if and only if $\Reg{U_0}\cap\Reg{U_1}$ is empty.
 Now $U_i\cap U$ is non-empty for all $U\in F$ and this occurs if and only if $\Reg{U_i}\cap U$ is non-empty for all $U\in F$.
-Since $F$ is maximal this can be the case only if $\Reg{U_i}\in F$ for both $i$, which contradicts $F$ being a prefilter.\\ We note that for $G$ ultrafilter on $\RO(X)$ the unique maximal filter of open sets $\bar{G}$ is given by $\bp{U:\Reg{U}\in G}$. \item\textbf{For any $0$-dimensional $(X,\tau)$ there is a natural identification of maximal filters on $\CLOP(X)$ and maximal filters of closed sets:} if $C$ is closed, $C$ is an intersection of clopen sets, hence any maximal filter $F$ of closed sets induces a maximal filter on $\CLOP(X)$ given by

-and conversely. \item\textbf{If $(X,\tau)$ is compact Hausdorff, maximal filters of closed sets correspond to maximal filters of $0$-sets:} Any closed set $C$ is an intersection of $0$-sets since $(X,\tau)$ is Tychonoff.
+Since $F$ is maximal this can be the case only if $\Reg{U_i}\in F$ for both $i$, which contradicts $F$ being a prefilter.\\ We note that for $G$ ultrafilter on $\RO(X)$ the unique maximal filter of open sets $\bar{G}$ is given by $\bp{U:\Reg{U}\in G}$. \item\textbf{If $(X,\tau)$ is compact Hausdorff, maximal filters of closed sets correspond to maximal filters of $0$-sets:} Any closed set $C$ is an intersection of $0$-sets since $(X,\tau)$ is Tychonoff.
 Now if $\F$ is a maximal filter of closed sets, let $\F^*$ be the intersection of $\F$ with the $0$-sets.
 It suffices to argue that $\F^*$ is a maximal filter of $0$-sets.
 If not there is a $0$-set $D$ such that $D\cap E$ is non-empty for all $0$-sets in $\F$ and $D\cap C$ is empty for some closed and non-empty non-$0$-set in $\F$.
 Now if $C=\bigcap_{i\in I}C_i$ with each $C_i$ a $0$-set, we get that each $C_i$ is in $\F$.
 Hence we have on the one hand that \( \emptyset=D\cap C=\bigcap_{i\in I} D\cap C_i, \) on the other hand that $\bp{D\cap C_i:i\in I}$ is a family of closed sets with the finite intersection property.
 Since $X$ is compact the latter implies that $D\cap C$ is non-empty.
 We reached a contradiction.